Don’t gamble with your health, get the right cover at the right price.

 The emirates of Sharjah, Ajman, Fujairah, Umm Al Quwain, and Ras Al Khaimah, the employers do not have any legal responsibility to pay for the health insurance of their employees or their dependents.

-So, no matter what your situation is, but if you are on a lookout to find the best health insurance in UAE for your dependents, below are some things you should know.
+So, no matter what your situation is, but if you are on the lookout to find the best health insurance in UAE for your dependents, below are some things you should know.
 These things will help you in getting the entire value of your money.

 The basic plans for health insurance in Dubai are often known as Essential Benefits Plans.
 These kinds of plans are offered by over 12 health insurance providers.
 As per the law of UAE, the expats that are residing in the emirate of Dubai can have a health insurance cover worth AED 150,000 at the maximum per annum.